 The Gaddi, also known as the Pahari Bharmauri, live in northern and central India in the states of Himachal, Madhya Pradesh, Uttar Pradesh, and Punjab.
 In Punjab, they were once a scheduled tribe.
 This means that they belonged to a class known as "the untouchables."
 However, because of their economic growth, they are no longer listed as one of the scheduled tribes.
 Tradition says that Gaddi ancestors originally came from the Punjab and Uttar Pradesh, and fled before Muslim invaders in the plains.
 They later fled to the Himalayan Mountains for refuge.

 The Gaddi community lives in the hilly tracts of Himachal Pradesh and in the north-western and northern parts of the country making a livelihood through sheep-herding and cultivation.
-Gaddi encompasses a number of groups with unequal status such as the Brahman, the Rajput, the artisan and lower castes of the area.
+Gaddi encompasses a number of groups with unequal status such as the Brahmin, the Rajput, the artisan and lower castes of the area.
 The name "Gaddi" is derived from the word "Gaderan" which is the name of the hilly tracts of Himachal Pradesh.
 They speak a number of languages which are of Indo-Aryan origin and are conversant in other regional languages too.
 They use the Perso-Arabic and Devanagari scripts.